How to fix a button on jeans.

 Of course, things never work easily for me.
 You should just be able to poke the little 'nail' they give you through the fabric.
 No matter how hard I tried I couldn't.
+It was difficult to get through because of the layers of fabric.
 But, I was working on my workbench and just grabbed a small screw and a screwdriver.
-I screwed the screw until it just poked out the other side and I had a little hole to poke the nail through.
+I screwed the screw until it just poked out the other side and I had a small hole to poke the nail through.

 I used a screw to poke a new hole into the jeans.
 It helped make just the right size and it was easy to do.
 Here is a quick tip.
 You can replace the location of the old button and either attach the new button so the jeans are just a little tighter or loser.

 Once you have the hole made, poke through the little nail, and have the button part on the bottom.
 Make sure you are putting the buttons even with the buttonholes.

 Make sure you are working on a hard flat surface.
 Give it a few taps with your hammer.
 That's how you join the two pieces together.
 It's not hard and it just takes a few taps.

 Once you have tapped the little nail into the button, it is done!
 You know it's going to stay in place because you've used a hammer to do that!
 And, it's an actual jean button so it doesn't look 'funny'.
 Cause teen boys won't wear anything that 'looks funny'!